LabKey/labkey-ui-components/packages/components/releaseNotes/labkey/components.md

     * add "Metric Unit" property to Sample Manager
     * add validateProperties prop to allow caller to validate sample domain properties before save
 * Allow custom caption and placeholder text for fields in FieldEditorOverlay

 ### version 0.100.1
 *Released*: 21 Oct 2020
-* Issue 41068: GridPanel does not respect the hideEmptyChartSelector and hideEmptyViewSelector properties set in a global query metadata override
-* Renamed global settings 'hideEmptyViewSelector', 'hideEmptyChartSelector' to 'hideEmptyViewMenu', 'hideEmptyChartMenu'

-### version 0.100.1
-*Released*: 21 Oct 2020